Total Views

 Power users expect to do everything without touching the mouse — formatting, block changes, navigation.

-The Traditional Approach (Don't Do This)
+The Traditional Approach to Building Notion-Like Editors (Don't Do This)

-The standard advice for building a Notion-like editor is to use a headless framework like Lexical, ProseMirror, or Slate and build it yourself.
+The standard advice for building a Notion-like editor is to use a headless framework like Lexical, ProseMirror, or Slate and build everything yourself.
 In theory, you get total control.
 In practice, here's what actually happens:

 Weeks 1–2: Set up the framework, document model, and basic formatting.
 Looks 20% done.